open-telemetry/opentelemetry-java-instrumentation/examples/extension/README.md

 * Custom `SpanExporter`: [DemoSpanExporter](src/main/java/com/example/javaagent/DemoSpanExporter.java)
 * Additional instrumentation: [DemoServlet3InstrumentationModule](src/main/java/com/example/javaagent/instrumentation/DemoServlet3InstrumentationModule.java)

-## Use cases for extensions
+## Sample use cases

 Extensions are designed to override or customize the instrumentation provided by the upstream agent without having to create a new OpenTelemetry distribution or alter the agent code in any way.

 Consider an instrumented database client that creates a span per database call and extracts data from the database connection to provide span attributes.
-The following are all use cases for that scenario that can be solved by using extensions.
+The following are sample use cases for that scenario that can be solved by using extensions.

 ### "I don't want this span at all"